Skip to main content Skip to secondary navigation

 9. Other Information:

 • Procedures for requesting transfer credits and program deviations are described in detail in Petitions.
 The online forms may be filled out electronically.
-If you are requesting transfer credits or program deviations, you should bring your completed petition form with your transcript to the CEE Student Services office.
-Attach your program sheet on file in CEE.
+If you are requesting transfer credits or program deviations to apply to Core or Depth requirements, you should bring your completed petition form with your transcript to the CEE Student Services office.
+If your petition is for a breadth requirement, follow the process on the Transfer or Exceptions page.

 • Check with the CEE Student Services Office to make sure that you are on the CEE undergraduate student email list for important announcements about department events and activities.